 Of course, we cannot guarantee we’ll never get it wrong.
 But our inherently objective approach promises the high likelihood of a story’s veracity.
 When the claims made by our clients lend themselves to verification, we verify them.
 When they do not, we employ critical reasoning methodologies to determine if the story stands to reason.

-Clients cannot pay us to publish their stories, only to review them.
+Clients cannot pay us to publish their In Fairness stories, only to review them.
 With no financial incentive to render a positive opinion, we allow clients to publish on our platform only those stories we deem trustworthy.

 Members of our Editorial Board come to The Principal Post with significant experience in rendering professional judgments, whether about people, problems or processes, moving from claims, data or other evidence to conclusions proven over time to be reliable.